HornyAxolotl/HornyAxolotl/DevNotes.md

 do the puzzle its hard if you cant travel back and forth in the same place your standing on... well ill fix it tomorrow, I finished working on the github and the flash.cs while I was watching spy x family with my wife, good night!

+I lied I fixed partially I just cahnged the collision matrix, now I need to find a way of not teleporting if the ghost is on a solid object